patilnayan92/Game/README.md

 This is simple guessing game.
-The computerized number by typing number using keyboard.